HangWeHong/Trading-App/ReadMe.md

 ![](Image/ReadMe1.png)

-Then, checkout to a new branch using(i wanted to say any branch name but to be easier to identify who did what lets all put all name as the branch name,for me maybe i'll put hwhDS):
+Then, checkout to a new branch using(i wanted to say any branch name but to be easier to identify who did what , lets all put our name as the branch name,for me maybe i'll put hwhDS):

 ```shell
 git checkout -b <branch-name>